Digital Redesign of Premium Credit Card

 IMPACT

-• Clear next steps and reduced risk for Design, Engineering, Marketing, and Copywriting teams to transform onboarding, activation, and digital experiences.
+Clear next steps and reduced risk for Design, Engineering, Marketing, and Copywriting teams to transform onboarding, activation, and logged-in digital experiences.

-• Cross-functional buy-in built through in-person workshops and a PR-style research film.
+Cross-functional buy-in and research investment built through in-person workshops and a PR-style research film.

 MY CONTRIBUTION

-• Developed actionable final reports that clearly directed stakeholders to their next steps.
+Developed final reports, including actionable strategic frameworks and usability recommendations that clearly directed stakeholders to their next steps.

 Let’s dive into more specifics…